Robertkiza0/repo-code/README.md

-# repo-code-completion
+# repo-context-completion

-A repo-level code completion pipeline: parse a repository with tree-sitter, retrieve relevant cross-file context for an incomplete line of code, have an LLM pick which retrieved chunks actually matter, then generate the completion with that context.
+A repo-level code completion pipeline: parse a repository with tree-sitter, retrieve relevant cross-file context for an incomplete line of code, have an LLM pick which retrieved chunks actually matter, then generate the completion with that context. the target is CAN AN LLM SELECT A MINUMUN/USEFUL SUBSET OF REPOSITORY FRAGMENTS FROM A CANDIDATE POOL THAT GIVES TE CODE GENERATOR ENOUGH INFORMATION TO COMPLE THE CODE EFFECTIVELY

 ```
 indexer  ->  retrieval  ->  selection  ->  generation